eginwong/scheduler-vba/DECISION_LOG.md

 # Scheduler Design Log

+Incorrect startup logic causing file to be corrupted.
+Removed fancy auto-install logic and included regular instructions for Solver instead.

 Bug: there is a limit of 200 decision variables using Microsoft Excel's Solver add-in.
 - Two alternatives:
   - [Premium Solver](https://www.solver.com/premium-solver%C2%AE-platform), a paid for plug-in